jie65535/gc-opencommand-plugin/README_en-US.md

 ### Master server (Dispatch)
 1. Open `config.json` in the `opencommand-plugin` directory
 2. Modify the `socketPort` value to an unused port
-3. Set the value of `socketToken` to your connection key.
+3. Set `sockettoken` multi server communication key.
 It is recommended to use a long random string of at least 32 characters.
 4. Restart the server to make the configuration effective

 ### Sub server (Game)